Snow Day Survival Plan For Parents

 Good luck.
 Now excuse me while I go get my white horse.
 In our house on a snow day, the kids will be catching up on homework, reading, baking cookies and watching movies or at least that’s what you will see in my Facebook feed.
 If you call me tomorrow (2/13) and I do not pick up the phone, it’s probably because it takes me too long to crawl from under the dining table where the kids and I will be playing “bored games” (as I refer to Monopoly and such) while my husband is working from home.
 Please call me anyway, though, because it’s my birthday.

-The honesty here cuts through social media performance, acknowledging the gap between curated appearance and actual reality.
 We all construct narratives of competence while privately struggling with chaos.
 The birthday detail humanizes everything reminding us that life continues with its ordinary needs and celebrations even during extraordinary disruptions.
-Real parenting involves crawling under tables, enduring tedious board games, and hoping someone remembers your birthday amidst the chaos.
+Real parenting is not just a perfect Instagram feed.
+It’s messy and as crawling under tables for a game of hide-and-seek, sitting through endless rounds of Ludo and just hoping that amidst the chaos of a snow day someone remembers it’s actually your birthday.
 That is not failure; that’s reality.
 And somehow, we all keep going.